uptane/uptane-standard/uptane-standard.md

 ### What the Primary does

-A Primary downloads, verifies, and distributes the latest time, metadata and images.
+A Primary downloads, verifies, and distributes the latest time, metadata, and images.
 To do so, it SHALL perform the following seven steps:

 1. Construct and send vehicle version manifest ({{construct_manifest_primary}})
 1. Download and check current time ({{check_time_primary}})